 More than 50 people died in the Christmas blizzard of 1909, a two-day storm with disastrous effects from Pennsylvania to Canada.
 The worst carnage happened at sea, where the storm caught mariners unaware.

-Mild weather dominated December of 1909 in New England.
+Mild weather had dominated December of 1909 in New England.
 The weather service reported 20 “ideal days” that month.
-The string of mild weather came to a halt with a Christmas blizzard, however.
-A two-day storm cut loose, with disastrous effects from Pennsylvania into Canada.
+The string of mild weather came to a halt, however.

-In New England, ships crashed onto the rocks, people drowned in their beds and so many were caught in the blizzard that bodies turned up buried in snow for weeks.
+In New England, ships crashed onto the rocks, people drowned in their beds and bodies turned up buried in snow for weeks.

 The snow started falling and gale winds arrived at 2 o’clock in the afternoon and would take some 24 hours to peter out, with two monster high tides.
 Snow totaled roughly 18-inches, but it varied from place to place along with the winds.
 In Boston, for instance, the highest wind recorded was 54 miles per hour, but on Cape Cod winds soared to 84 miles per hour.

 Though not the largest blizzard ever, the Christmas blizzard of 1909 left a dramatic impact.
 All in all, the Christmas blizzard of 1909 did more than $10 million in damage and resulted in more than 50 deaths in the United States.

 Chelsea and Everett, Mass., felt the most dramatic impact of the wind and tides.
 After initially holding strong, the floodgates at the mouth of the Island End River gave way at night as the storm surge pushed water higher.